Tropical Hut: Decline and relaunch

 These and other social media posts triggered a domino effect and resurgence of interest in the fast-food chain, prompting Filipinos to visit nearby branches to check the restaurant for themselves.
 Riding on a wave of nostalgia after going viral on social media, branches started to sell out, with some even having to turn away customers due to inability to keep up with demand.
 This led to Tropical Hut creating more staff openings as well as clamor to open provincial branches to serve more people.

+Its supermarket/"food mart" business has ceased operations/trading effective close of business hours on June 30, 2025.
+However, the restaurant still remains.

 Branch locations

-As of July 2022, Tropical Hut operates 21 stores across the island of Luzon, 17 of which are in Metro Manila.
-The fast food chain also operates six stores with 24/7 service.
+As of July 2023, Tropical Hut operates 22 stores across the island of Luzon, 18 of which are in Metro Manila.
+The fast food chain also operates seven stores with 24/7 service.

 In Philippine literature

 Tropical Hut and its hamburgers have been mentioned in the following books, essays and stories.